This is a hopeful time. With more and more people getting the vaccine, we can all look forward to a return to a more normal way of life.

 Yes.
 Studies show that the vaccines are extremely effective at preventing COVID-19 illness in vaccinated people.
 The vaccines are also very effective at preventing asymptomatic infection.
 When vaccinated people do develop infection, the amount of virus carried in their secretions is lower.
 Overall, this means that vaccines protect not just you but others.

-While the CDC mask wearing guidance means a lifestyle change for many, it is important to note that this guidance does not apply to health care settings.
 At Lowell General Hospital, we continue to require our employees, patients and visitors to be screened at the entrance to our hospital and to wear a face mask at all times even if fully vaccinated.